 Make Ahead Recipes That Fit Your Real Life

-This post is a resource that you can check whenever you find pockets of time.
-Washing dishes?
-If you have 5 minutes to put ingredients together first, you can wash up while things bake in the oven.
+Getting ready to wash dishes?
+Hey, if you’ve got 5 minutes to put a few ingredients together first, you can wash up while your homemade goodies bake in the oven.

-Each section here is broken down by the amount of time it will take to put the recipe together.
-So you can easily see at a glance what you can do to save your family money on groceries.
+Each section here is broken down by the amount of time it takes to put the recipe together.
+Glance through, pick a recipe, and save money in just a few minutes of your time.

 Yeah, you’re gonna want to pin this one. 😉